tnnyio/yoroi/transport/grpc/README.md

 That's it!
 The gRPC binding can be bound to a listener and serve normal gRPC requests.
-And within your service, you can use standard go-kit components and idioms.
+And within your service, you can use standard yoroi components and idioms.